1Password/scim-examples/beta/google-cloud-run/README.md

 > [!NOTE]
 > If the file is saved to a different directory or using a different file name, make a note of the full path to
 > the file.
-4. Create a secret with the contents of this file as its first secret version using the following command:
+4. Create a secret with the contents of this file as its first secret version:

     ```sh
     gcloud secrets create scimsession --data-file=$HOME/scimsession